 - If you want cool privacy for your bees, then this size in question will provide that for you.
 There will be no outside interference from rodents because they will find the size of the hole too small to gain entry. most rodents have trouble getting through a hole that small when seeking shelter.
 What you need is a size that will make room for your bees; you will get that through a hole that is not too ambiguous; one that will prevent outside interference.

 Placement of the Entrance

 It is important to note that you have to carry out a fitting test before you proceed to screw the scrap in.
-There are several people that have fallen victim of that mistake, therefore, you are hereby forewarned to carry out a fitting test of the lid cover before.
+There are several people who have fallen victim to that mistake, therefore, you are hereby forewarned to carry out a fitting test of the lid cover.
 This is a good sanity test to ensure that the dimensions are perfect before you begin to screw things up so as to avoid the embarrassment of having to go over the process again when the cover refuses to fit in.

-Remember we said this last step is the easiest of them all; if you are going to get it straight at the first attempt, then you must follow the tips that we have so far outlined, if you do not want to follow the path of wasting your time to repeat this simple process.
+Remember we said this last step is the easiest of them all; if you are going to get it straight on the first attempt, then you must follow the tips that we have so far, if you do not want to follow the path of wasting your time to repeat this simple process.
 Make assurances doubly sure that the lid will fit in perfectly before you ever proceed to put the screws into place.

 Bonus Step: Catching bees!

 Having gone through the process of making the Nuc box, you will by now have invested so much into the project and at this stage, you are expected to move on to the action stage of the exercise, which is to kick-start the returns on your investment.
 It will be a waste of time if you leave your box empty.
 What you are expected to do at this stage is to go out and find your own swarm.